Thie1e/convenience/README.md

 # convenience
-A small package of diverse functions for more convenient working in R
+A small package of diverse functions for more convenient working in R.
+Mainly for personal use.

 # Installation
     library(devtools)